-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the quarterly period ended October 31, 2021 or ☐ TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE AG CT OF 1934 For the transition period from to Commission file number 001-40699 PHARMACYTE BIOTECH, INC. (Exact name of registrant as specified in its charte r) Nevada (State or other jurisdiction of incorporation o or organization) 62-1772151 (I.R.S.
-Employer Identification No.) 3960 H loward Hughes Parkway, Suite 500, Las Vegas, Ne (Address of principal executive offices) vada 89169 (917) 595-2850 (Registrant's telephone number, including area cod le) s ecurities registered pursuant to Section 12(b) of th e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.0001 Per Share РМСВ The Nasdaq Stock Market LLC (Nasdaq Capital Market) of the Securities Exchange Act of 1934 during the preceding 12 to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has subm (§232.405) during the preceding 12 months (or for such sho ired to be submitted pursuant to Rule 405 of Regulation S-T such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large company.
-See the definitions of "large accelerated filer," Act. accelerated filer, an accelerated filer, a non-accelera "accelerated filer", "smaller reporting company", and ted filer, a smaller reporting company, or an emerging growth d "emerging growth company" in Rule 12b-2 of the Exchange Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ Emerging growth company $\square$ If an emerging growth company, indicate by check mark it accounting standards provided pursuant to Section 13(a) of unsition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Exchange Act) ).
-Yes □ No ⊠ As of December 14, 2021, the registrant had 20,715,804 ou atstanding shares of common stock, with a par value o f \$0.0001 per share.
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended January 31, 2022

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission file number 001-40699

+PHARMACYTE BIOTECH, INC.

+(Exact name of registrant as specified in its charter)

+Nevada

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+3960 Howard Hughes Parkway, Suite 500, Las Vegas, Nevada 89169

+(Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.0001 Per Share РМСВ The Nasdaq Stock Market LLC (Nasdaq Capital Market)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer \Box Smaller reporting company \boxtimes

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖂

+As of March 15, 2022, the registrant had 20,721,047 outstanding shares of common stock, with a par value of \$0.0001 per share.

-PHARMACYTE BIOTECH, INC. INDEX TO QUARTERLY REPORT ON FORM 10-Q FOR THE THREE AND SIX MONTHS ENDED OCTOBER 31, 2021
+PHARMACYTE BIOTECH, INC. INDEX TO QUARTERLY REPORT ON FORM 10-Q THREE AND NINE MONTHS ENDED JANUARY 31, 2022